T Level: Aim and content

 Students can expect to be taught the core subjects of English, Maths, Science and Digital skills.
 Soft-skills are also embedded into the courses.
 This will be classroom based.
 They will learn as well the specialised skills necessary to embark in a career in their chosen field, spending 80% of the overall course in the classroom and the other 20% in a "meaningful industry placement", offering training and 45 days of work experience.
 The total programme time for the course should be over 1900 hours.

 Reaction

 The Universities and Colleges Admissions Service (UCAS) has said that the highest T Level qualification, a starred distinction, will be worth the equivalent of three A*s at A Level when a student is being considered for a place in higher education, giving them 168 UCAS points; the highest A Level result is worth 56 points.

 Pathways

-As announced in 2017, it is envisaged that there will be 15 pathways:
+When announced in 2017, 15 pathways were envisioned: